davidgyongyosi/Unnamed-UI/README.md

 > More information about `@angular/cli` [here](https://github.com/angular/angular-cli).

-You can also install `ng-unnamed` with npm or yarn
+You can also install `ngx-unnamed` with npm or yarn

 ```bash
 $ npm install ngx-unnamed